o-t-w/blog/src/content/blog/html-renaissance.md

 > "Right now, vast numbers of human beings are devoting their time and energy to designing, building, documenting, and maintaining the exact same set of common components...
 By and large, these components are unexceptional commodities that assume the same general shape and behavior regardless of whether the design system serves a non-profit, a federal agency, a bank, a publication, an e-commerce site, a Fortune 500 enterprise, a dog salon, a startup, SaaS company, you get the picture."

 Design systems became an industry buzzword.
 I've perused dozens of these systems over the years.
 They're often carefully crafted by talented full-time teams at large companies.
-They're often released with blog-posts and fanfare.
-At some point I started to feel jaded.
 There are a limited amount of ways that a checkbox or a radio can actually look.
 We need to stop reinventing the wheel.
-But there was a reason we ended up here...

-Public releases of design systems tend to come with fanfare and self-promotion, which I've started to find faintly ridiculous.
-Most of these systems look much the same.

 I’ve never fallen in love with an app due to a whimsically unique toggle switch.
 The best-looking native apps differentiate themselves in other ways: a tasteful color scheme, high-quality photography, nice illustration...
 While branding is important to business, UI components are the wrong outlet for visual ingenuity and artistic exploration.